Constitution of Victoria: History

 The original Constitution of Victoria was drafted and approved in Melbourne in March 1854 by the first Victorian Legislative Council, and sent to the United Kingdom for assent.
-It was received in London in May 1854 and, after some opposition and delay, was approved (with some amendments) as an Act of the British Parliament in 1855.
-It was passed by the United Kingdom Parliament as the Victoria Constitution Act 1855, was granted Royal Assent on 16 July 1855 and was proclaimed in Victoria on 23 November 1855.
+It was received in London in May 1854 and, after some opposition and delay, was approved (with some amendments) as an act of the British Parliament in 1855.
+It was passed by the United Kingdom Parliament as the Victoria Constitution Act 1855 (18 & 19 Vict. c.
+55), was granted royal assent on 16 July 1855 and was proclaimed in Victoria on 23 November 1855.
 The Constitution established the Westminster-style system of responsible government.

-The 1855 Constitution, though an Act of the British Parliament, could be and was amended by the Victorian Parliament from time to time.
+The 1855 Constitution, though an act of the British Parliament, could be, and was, amended by the Victorian Parliament from time to time.
 Changes have included parliamentary membership numbers, voter eligibility, payment of members, voting methods, size of the ministry, electorate numbers and the powers and responsibilities of the Legislative Council and the Legislative Assembly, besides other matters.

 In 1901, the Australian colonies, including Victoria, formed the Commonwealth of Australia which was constituted by the Australian Constitution.
 The jurisdiction of the Victorian Parliament to make laws and the laws of Victoria became subject to limitations imposed by the Australian Constitution.

-On 22 October 1975 the Hamer Government proclaimed a new Constitution as an Act of the Parliament of Victoria to replace the 1855 Constitution.
+On 22 October 1975 the Hamer government proclaimed a new constitution as an act of the Parliament of Victoria to replace the 1855 constitution.
+This was the Constitution Act 1975 (No. 8750).

 In 2003, the 1975 Constitution was amended to entrench certain provisions, such as the representation of Victorian voters in Parliament, by requiring amendments to those provisions to require a referendum.
 The 2003 amendments also provided for fixed-four year terms for both Houses, election of the Legislative Council by proportional representation, removal of the council's power to block a supply bill (the budget) and a dispute resolution process for bills for which agreement between the houses cannot be reached.

 During the 2022 Victorian state election Labor Premier Daniel Andrews committed to amending the state's constitution to protect public ownership of the revived State Electricity Commission if re-elected, to make it harder, although not impossible, for it to be privatised again in the future.
 Re-privatising the commission after such legislation would require a "special majority" of 60% of both the Legislative Assembly and Legislative Council, a situation which already exists for any potential privatisation of water services in Victoria under the Constitution of Victoria.